gvwilson/thirdbit/src/fiction/in-heck/index.md

 The rabbit dismounted,
 then reached up to help Sindy climb down as well.

-"We got fifteen minutes, then we gotta keep moving," Special Blazes said from his seat.
+"We have fifteen minutes, then we have to keep moving," Special Blazes said from his seat.
 "We don't want to be on this road after dark."